elibroftw/blog.elijahlopez.ca/content/posts/bu-375-operations.md

 <img class=equation-tall src="https://latex.codecogs.com/svg.image?\frac{Output}{All\,\,Inputs}">

-To calculate multifactor productivity, use a subset of inputs.
+To calculate multi-factor productivity, use a subset of inputs.

 ### Yield